molgenis/molgenis-emx2/tools/ontomanager/README.md

 Firstly load the .csv file into memory in a DataFrame, then pass this DataFrame as `data` in the `add` method.

 ##### Example:
-The demos/data/Countries.csv contains the following data
+The `demos/data/Countries.csv` file contains the following data

 | name                 |   order | parent               |
 |----------------------|---------|----------------------|